 Usually an English Breakfast with milk and sugar sort of person?
 Don’t fear!

-Try our ‘Tasting Set’ – you will receive a selection of our 5 favourite teas, as well as a card to keep a track of your own favourites.
-For a limited time, you will also receive a free tea ball infuser – so there’s no excuse to still be using those plastic teabags.
+Try our ‘Tasting Set’ – you will receive a selection of our 4 favourite teas with our online brew guide especially written for each tea to help you make the best cuppa for you.
+For a limited time, you will also receive a free tea ball infuser – so there’s no excuse to continue using plastic teabags.

 Don’t know your Wu Dong from your Oolong?

 Then you’re not alone.
 Here at Letterbox Infusions, we are determined to prove that it doesn’t take a tea expert to brew a delicious cup of interesting and flavourful tea.

 With each tea purchase you will receive a brew guide for your chosen tea, offering a suggestion of how much tea to use per cup, how long to steep your tea and even the ideal water temperature.